Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 3. **API Integrations**: YNAB offers a well-documented official API that can be used to pull loans into DebtFreePlanner.
 This integration can be leveraged to create a symbiotic relationship, enhancing the overall user experience and data synchronization between the two tools.

-### 3.4. **Out of Scope**
+### 3.4. **Excluded Features**

+To ensure DebtFreePlanner remains focused on solving its defined [problem statement](https://github.com/Guilderm/DebtFreePlanner/blob/main/Documents/Product%20Requirements%20Document%20(PRD).md#31-problem-statement), the following features and functionalities were deemed unviable due to the complexity of implementation or specific market needs.

-##### 3.4.1. **Budgeting and Expense Tracking**
+#### 3.4.1. **Budgeting and Expense Tracking**
-- The DebtFreePlanner will not include features for general budgeting or expense tracking.
-This also includes loan payment history tracking, which will not be maintained within the application.
+DebtFreePlanner will not include general budgeting or expense tracking features, including loan payment history tracking.
+These functionalities are excluded because many established applications already perform them well, and these features are complementary rather than central to the problem DebtFreePlanner is addressing.
+Users are encouraged to use tools like YNAB (You Need A Budget) or Firefly III, which may be integrated with DebtFreePlanner in the future.
-- **Integration with YNAB:** To satisfy users' needs for budgeting and tracking expenses, including detailed loan payment histories, the DebtFreePlanner will integrate with YNAB (You Need A Budget), a well-established tool that excels in these areas.
-However, it should be noted that this integration does not fully align with YNAB's philosophy, as they emphasize a different approach to debt management.

-##### 3.4.2. **Non-Conventional Loan**
+#### 3.4.2. **Non-Conventional Loan Types**
-- The scope is limited to traditional conventional loans that are:
-  - Paid on a monthly basis.
-  - Have interest rates compounded monthly.
-  - Do not have penalties for early repayment.
-  - Do not include balloon payments.
-- **Exclusions:** Loans with variable interest rates, interest-only payments, or those with irregular payment schedules will not be supported.
-Additionally, complex loan types like mortgages with balloon payments or lines of credit are out of scope for this project.
+DebtFreePlanner will only support the most common loan types (e.g., mortgages, student loans, and credit card debt).
+Non-conventional loan types, such as payday loans, interest-only loans, or cryptocurrency loans, are not supported due to a lack of market demand.

-##### 3.4.3. **Advanced Loan Features**
+#### 3.4.3. **Advanced Loan Features**
-- The application will not support:
-  - Refinancing or consolidation of existing loans.
-  - Handling of overpayments beyond the scheduled extra payment configurations.
-  - Detailed amortization schedules beyond simple monthly breakdowns.
+Advanced loan features, such as variable interest rates and early termination fees, are out of scope due to the complexity of accommodating all possible business rules of financial institutions.
+Users will need to update loan terms manually when they change.

-##### 3.4.3. **Business-Oriented Features**
+#### 3.4.4. **Business-Oriented Features**
-- The app will not offer features designed for business owners or provide little benefit in the context of personal finances.
+DebtFreePlanner will not offer features intended for business owners, given that large businesses would likely not trust this tool and that features targeting personal finances can typically meet small business owners’ needs.

 ### 3.5.
 Assumptions and Limitations